Gardening in Tucson

 Sun and Shade

 It should be noted that too much shade in cool temperatures can increase the likelihood of fungal diseases in susceptible varieties.
-On the other hand, when temperatures are over 90°F, provide 50% shade all day for the first two months of summer to give tomato plants a better chance of setting fruit.
+On the other hand, when temperatures are over 90°F, provide 50% shade all day to give tomato plants a better chance of setting fruit.

 By the first of September, the sun will be lower in the sky and there will be fewer hours of daylight.
 Provide more sun by removing overhead shade.
 By the first of October, eliminate shade altogether.